ftc2/phpbb_pg2mysql/README.md

-# phpbb2discourse_pg2mysql
+# phpbb_pg2mysql
-Convert phpBB 3.2 PostgreSQL db to MySQL for migration to Discourse
+Convert phpBB 3.2 PostgreSQL db to MySQL for migration to Discourse, XenForo, or other forum software

 ## Why
 The [current phpBB import script](https://github.com/discourse/discourse/tree/main/script/import_scripts/phpbb3) does not support postgres.
 It will eventually be deprecated in favor of the much faster [bulk importer](https://github.com/discourse/discourse/blob/main/script/bulk_import/phpbb_postgresql.rb), but it's not ready yet (maybe in 6-12mo?).